GavinS551/Bit-Store/README.md

 python build.py
 ```

 and the packaged executable will be in the created "dist" directory, and can be moved elsewhere.
-NB: Python 3.6
-is the latest version compatible with PyInstaller, so any python version higher than 3.6 will fail to create a usable executable.

 ## Running Tests